-A: Currently we distribute the scintillator detectors already assembled including the photo-detector and the preamplifier on the basis of a permanent loan for a safety deposit of 25 EUR together with the MuonPi HAT board.
+A: Currently we distribute the scintillator detectors already assembled including the photo-detector and the preamplifier on the basis of a permanent loan for a safety deposit of 25 EUR together with the MuonPi HAT or Lite board.
 In case you want to return the detector, we will refund the full deposit.
 The scintillator material was kindly provided for the Justus-Liebig University Giessen by the US-based company Eljen Technology.

 Q: How do I get a MuonPi HAT board?

 A: The current process of acquiring a detector is detailed below: